zeiglerd/app-store/README.md

 2. Using a feature branch workflow, make the changes -- to the code base -- that you require.

+  - Create a new branch for each feature you contribute to the code base.

 3. Once you have finished making your changes, confirm that the unit test(s) pass successfully.

   - See [Unit Testing](#unit-testing).